Quilted/Drush-Git/README.md

 * Downloads Drupal core and contributed modules based on a drush makefile
 * Creates a .gitignore file
 * Creates development and production features
-* Creates an initial Quilted subtheme
+* Creates an initial subtheme
 * Installs Drupal based on an install profile
 * Creates general feature with all permissions and basic variables included
 * Initializes a new git repo